Odunola Alexander Oladeji

 © Diana Takacsova

-I graduated as the overall best student in my high school and then proceeded to study Agricultural Economics in the premier university in Nigeria, University of Ibadan where I graduated with a First Class in the top 5% of my cohort.
-Right from my sophomore, I had been enlisted on the Dean’s Roll of Honor, bagged a couple of awards and honors, led the Faculty press organization and the Education committee and volunteered for both indigenous and international organizations.
-Upon graduation, I have contributed meaningfully to agricultural development and food security in Nigeria and so far garnered experiences in developmental policy and plan, working in a top governmental agency.
+Resilience and determination are key determinant factors in the equation of my development.
+However, against all odds, I graduated with distinctions in my high school and then proceeded to study Agricultural Economics in the premier university in Nigeria, University of Ibadan where I graduated summa cum laude in the top 5% of my cohort.
+Right from my sophomore, I had been enlisted on the Dean’s Roll of Honor, bagged a couple of awards and honors, led the faculty press organization and the Education committee and volunteered for both indigenous and international organizations.
+Upon graduation, I have contributed meaningfully to agricultural development and food security in Nigeria and so far, garnered experiences in developmental policy and plan, working in a top government parastatal.

-I am a staunch believer of equity and social integration.
-I am passionate about grassroots development and has over the years committed to empowering the marginalized group in the society.
-Similarly, I cofounded FoodData, an agricultural data management startup aimed at creating indigenous food production database and changing the recurring narrative of extension service neglect in Nigeria.
+I am a staunch crusader of equity and inclusion, passionate about grassroots development and has over the years committed to empowering the marginalized group in the society.
+I cofounded FoodDataNG, an agricultural data management startup aimed at creating indigenous food production database and changing the recurring narrative of extension service neglect in Nigeria.

 Finally, I am enthusiastic about European Interdisciplinary Masters African Studies because it consolidates my vision of integrated Africa where synergy and collaboration will sweep from the shores of Nile to the arid Kalahari and laterally across the equatorial hanging from the horn of Africa to the island of Cape Verde.